ngs-doo/TemplaterExamples/Intermediate/CollapseRegion/Readme.md

 it can be used to conditionally remove several pages of document.
 Templater will skip over ordinary page break, but section page break will be used as starting or ending location.

+### XML combine plugin

+As of v7.3 Templater allows user defined plugins for XML manipulation which enables fine tuning of XML behavior.
+This can be used for simplistic cases such as removal of the paragraph in question without having border set-up in the template to various more complex ones.
+Returning XML will be injected into the document and by returning provided location the order can be defined (prior to this location/or after).
+When location is not returned, tag paragraph/element will be removed from the final document.

 ### Collapse best practice

 While collapse can be used in various scenarios,